 Sausages with Stories and Spiced Chicken

-• Frango Piri-Piri differs from its international chain versions.
+• Frango Piri-Piri: This differs completely from its international chain versions.
 Authentic Portuguese piri-piri chicken is often more subtle than the mega-hot restaurant adaptations popular abroad.
 In Portugal, the chicken is marinated in a balanced blend of olive oil, garlic, lemon, and a touch of chili, then spatchcocked and grilled over charcoal until the skin is crisp and the meat is smoky and succulent.
 The Algarve town of Guia is credited as the dish’s birthplace.

 A Culinary Map: Exploring Portugal’s Regional Food Specialties

 Portugal’s compact size belies its remarkable culinary diversity.
-From the volcanic Azores islands to the sun-drenched Algarve coast, each region boasts unique ingredients, recipes, and a distinct gastronomic identity.
-Planning your itinerary around these local dishes will reward any experiential traveler with truly authentic tastes.
+From the volcanic Azores Portugal islands to the sun-drenched Algarve coast, each region boasts unique ingredients and recipes.

 • Lisbon: Offers Pastéis de Belém (the original custard tarts), Amêijoas à Bulhão Pato (elegant clam dish), and Ginjinha (the city’s signature sweet cherry liqueur).